-- 1. We recognise that harassment and victimisation is unlawful under the Equality Act 2010.
+- We recognise that harassment and victimisation is unlawful under the Equality Act 2010.
 As such, harassment or victimisation on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation is unacceptable and will not be tolerated. - 2.
 Personal harassment takes many forms ranging from tasteless jokes and abusive remarks to pestering for sexual favours, threatening behaviour and actual physical abuse.
 For the purposes of this policy, it also includes bullying. - 3.
 Bullying is understood to be targeted and persistent offensive, intimidating, malicious or insulting behaviour and can include the abuse or misuse of power to undermine, humiliate, denigrate or injure the recipient. - 4.
 Whatever form it takes, personal harassment is always taken seriously and is totally unacceptable. - 5.
 We recognise that personal harassment can exist in the workplace, as well as outside, and that this can seriously affect employees' working lives by interfering with their job performance or by creating a stressful, intimidating and unpleasant working environment. - 6.
 We deplore all forms of personal harassment and seek to ensure that the working environment is sympathetic to all our employees.
-The aim of this policy is to inform employees and Elected Members of the type of behaviour that is unacceptable and provide employees who are the victims of personal harassment with a means of redress. - 7.
-This policy covers all areas of the Council, including the role of Councillors, contractors, suppliers, members of the public and anyone else associated with the Council. - 8.
-We recognise that we have a duty to implement this policy and all employees, Councillors, contractors, suppliers, and members of the public are expected to comply with it.
+The aim of this policy is to inform employees of the type of behaviour that is unacceptable and provide employees who are the victims of personal harassment with a means of redress. - 7.
+This policy covers all areas of the Organisation.
+This includes overseas sites, subject to any applicable local laws which impose any additional requirements on the Organisation. - 8.
+We recognise that we have a duty to implement this policy and all employees are expected to comply with it.
 We will also endeavour to review this policy at regular intervals in order to monitor its effectiveness.